SleepWorkers/Project-SIGHT/.github/CONTRIBUTING.md

         ![Open Developers shield](https://img.shields.io/badge/Dev-GitHub--Username-0098bf.svg)
     > **Tip**: You can use [shields.io](https://shields.io/#/) to create developers shields
 - All your work must be well documented. `README.md` files are a good way of creating useful documentation for your work.
 You're urged to follow [this README template](./README_TEMPLATE.md), just to maintain uniformity.
 - This project follows _pull request_ workflow.
-Here's a step-by-step briefing:
+Here's a step-by-step briefing of how work is done:
     1. An issue is created using one of the [templates](./ISSUE_TEMPLATE/).
     2. A branch is created from the `dev` branch under the name `issue-NUMBER`.
 For example, `issue-3`.
        > **Tip**: You could use another name if it's more descriptive but still short and brief